 \0 character, this means that

 \0.
-Hence, if we compose a Wii title in a way that its hash has zeroes at the beginning, Starlet RSA computations will return zero, and so will the comparison, returning
+Hence, by composing a Wii title in a way that its hash has zeroes at the beginning, Starlet RSA computations will input a

 equal… Title is signed!

-On top of all that, this flaw was discovered on multiple IOS versions, even in boot1 and boot2!
+As if that wasn't enough, this flaw was discovered on multiple IOS versions (even in boot1 and boot2!).

 After this, there was only one thing left: Make the exploit permanent and implement a ‘user-friendly’ tool so it could run unsigned programs without hassle.